 Thanks to its volcanoes and geothermal activity, Iceland has a large number of naturally heated pools.
 In Reykjavík only, you’ll find almost 20 of them.
 Or you could book a slot to soak in the soothing waters of the Blue Lagoon in the Reykjanes peninsula.

 You could also experience the more natural pools in the countryside.
-Go hiking and then relax in hot springs.
-Make sure to bring your swimsuit and towel for this activity.
+Go hiking and relax in hot springs like the Seljavallalaug pool in South Iceland.
+Make sure to bring your swimsuit and towel for this activity!

 2. Camp your way around the country